The First Two Weeks at Home After Hospital Discharge

 Why does this happen so often.
 The hospital environment is structured and supportive.
 Patients are monitored constantly.
 Meals arrive at scheduled times.
 Nurses administer medications with precision.
 Once at home the structure disappears.
 Families juggle complex medication schedules, mobility support, and emotional caregiving without training.
 Even minor oversights can spiral into major complications.

 For example, a patient discharged after pneumonia may skip antibiotics because they feel better, only to relapse.
 Someone with limited mobility may fall in the bathroom on day three.
 A family member working full time may forget a follow-up appointment.
 Each scenario increases the risk of setbacks.
 This is why professional home care in Los Angeles makes such a difference.
-Trained caregivers bridge the gap between hospital discharge and independence.
+Trained caregivers bridge the gap from the planning phase prior to hospital discharge to independence.

 The emotional reality for families